 Studio photographers will appreciate that the Olympus E-M5 II (unlike the RX0) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The E-M5 II is a recent model that features in the current product line-up of Olympus.
-In contrast, the RX0 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the RX0 was succeeded by the Sony RX0 II.
+Both the E-M5 II and the RX0 have been discontinued, but can regularly be found used on eBay.
+The E-M5 II was replaced by the Olympus E-M5 III, while the RX0 was followed by the Sony RX0 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 So how do things add up?
 Is the Olympus E-M5 II better than the Sony RX0 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Olympus OM-D E-M5 Mark II:

 - High quality composites: Can combine several shots after pixel-shifting its sensor.

 - Better image quality: Scores markedly higher (5 points) in the DXO overall assessment.

 - Better low-light sensitivity: Requires less light for good images (0.6 stops ISO advantage).

 - Easier framing: Has an electronic viewfinder for image composition and settings control.